felixz2535/CYOA--Zombie-Apocalypse/situations/eat-human.md

 well, you just ate a human being.
 How do you feel?

-You are now really a zombie, no offense.
-You will continue to eat humans forever now!
+You are now really a **Zombie**, no offense.
+You will continue to eat humans forever now unless a cure gets developed!